jason-brian-anderson/development_template/README.md

-# Development Environment to build docker containers on windows 10 desktop w/ 3080/10G
+# Template Development Environment to build nlp docker container apps
-Runs deep learning stuff on top of docker in windows 10 on wsl2 v
+Runs deep learning stuff on top of docker in windows 10 on wsl2 I tested this out on windows10 wsl2 system with a 3080gtx/10GB

 see nvidia_tests.ipynb file for source of below info